Implementations

 Based on Hatakeyama et. al: https://openaccess.thecvf.com/content/ACCV2020/papers/Hatakeyama_Visualizing_Color-wise_Saliency_of_Black-Box_Image_Classification_Models_ACCV_2020_paper.pdf

-Generate RISE-based saliency maps with optional p1 de-biasing.
+Generate saliency maps

 Parameters: